 We know only 1 percent of high school athletes will play professionally.
 We also know only 3 percent of high school athletes will participate at the NCAA level.
 This means 97 percent of high school athletes will have a terminal experience in our programs.
 Despite having the deck stacked against the majority of our athletes many families still believe high school sport programs should exist as factories for D1 scholarships.

-Education-based programs are the last class period of the day.
+Purpose-based programs are the last class period of the day.
 Our coaches are teachers trying to influence their athletes to grow and become the best versions of themselves.
 Co-curricular programs exist to connect students to the fabric and culture of the school.
 Sports are not the most important things schools do, but they are often what our students care most about.
-Our current culture undervalues the true purpose of education-based athletics and focuses too much attention on winning and earning scholarships.
+Our current culture undervalues the true purpose of purpose-based athletics and focuses too much attention on winning and earning scholarships.

 Success goes beyond the scoreboard